SE-UP/RSE-UP/chapters/intro_snakemake.md

 Title: Dracula
 ```
-Our directory has the Python scripts and data files we we will be working
+Our directory has the Python scripts and data files we will be working
 with:

 ```bash